-Abel 3.10.0 is now available.
+Abel 3.10.1 is now available.
 If you have already bought Abel, the upgrade is a free download.
 In Abel 3.10.1, there are some small changes to the facilities for displaying the blue line of a method or composition.
-You must install Abel 3.10.0 includes up to twelve, and you can add more yourself.
-If you use Handbell Manager, you need to update it for use with Abel 3.10.0 and 3.9.2.
+You must install Abel 3.10.0 before you install the 3.10.1 upgrade.
+If you use Handbell Manager, you need to update it for use with Abel 3.10 (and 3.9.2).
 See the Handbell Manager section of the Downloads page for details.

 What are Abel, Mabel and Mobel?

 Abel, for Windows PCs, is the most popular change ringing simulator in the world, for both home and tower use.
 Mabel is a ringing simulator for the Apple Mac, intended primarily for home use.
 Mobel is a simulator for Apple iPhone, iPod Touch and iPad.
 Ringing simulators are used by learners and advanced ringers.
 At home and in the tower, learners use them to practise call changes, plain hunt, and basic methods; advanced ringers use them to practise for peals and public demonstrations of ringing, right up to the level of Bristol Surprise 16 and 100-spliced minor.
 Towers also use Abel for "silent practice" sessions.
 All the simulators can also display the blue line diagram for any method.Abel, Mabel and Mobel are the latest in a line of bellringing simulator programs starting with one running under DOS, back in 1993.
 Versions of Abel are available for Windows 95 onwards; the latest version of Abel runs on Windows XP(SP3)/Vista/7/8/8.1/10, on any PC with a Pentium IV processor or later.
 Mabel runs on any version of Mac OS X from 10.4 (Tiger) onwards.
 Versions of Mobel are available for iOS 3 onwards; the latest version runs on iOS 8 onwards.
 Ringers have bought more than 13,000 AbelSim ringing simulators.
 All AbelSim's profits go to charities, including ringing-related charites.

 Abel and Mabel provide a wide range of features, simulating all the situations you're likely to encounter in real-life tower- and hand-bell change ringing.
 You can use Abel or Mabel to: